MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 The **protocols** are used make a logical and physical connection between architectures.
 The protocols are devided in layers, so complex systems can be splitted in more simple system's pieces so it makes the update easier.

+App-layer **protocols** (e.g HTTP, SMTP) allow types of messages to be exchanged with a specific semantic.
+Rules are specidied for each protocol.
+Protocols can be open like HTTP, SMTP or proprietary like Skype.

 **Protocol stack** is a collection of protocols and of their relationships defining a logical and pysical communication architecture.

 Every **layer** of a protocol stack is composed by 2 sub-systems, every **sub-system** is composed by **entities**.